-l.
-Contingencies:
+1. Contingencies:

-The Company is currently involved in various claims and legal proceedings.
+The Company is currently subject to involved in various claims and legal proceedings.
 The Company reviews the status of each matter and assesses its potential financial exposure.
 If the potential loss from any claim or legal proceeding is considered probable and the amount can be reasonably estimated, the Company accrues a liability for the estimated loss.